andryjohn/codedot-workshop/_posts/2015-08-09-building-a-landing-page.md

 * [Sublime Text](https://www.sublimetext.com/), the text editor we use;
 * [Google Chrome](https://www.google.com/chrome/?brand=CHBD&gclid=CjwKCAjw1rnqBRAAEiwAr29II_mLeR16x2Wm6W9bxGToC3YtQrOmfOBSZ7rtAiNy_YmLdHsbpZ2t4hoCpuYQAvD_BwE&gclsrc=aw.ds) - the best browser for developers.

-Then, launch the video 🎬 and follow Boris’ lead.
-You can open a new tab with the challenge’s instructions.
-You can also navigate through the slides.

 ## Main takeaways

-##HTML basics
+## HTML basics

-HTML is a language that defines the structure and content of your web page.
+**HTML** is a language that defines the structure and content of your web page.
 Every HTML page has the same skeleton:

 {% highlight html %}